Splint Care Tips

-Many splints are premade.
-Your doctor may also make a splint from plaster or fibreglass.
+You may get a splint that's already factory-made.
+Or your doctor might make your splint from plaster or fibreglass.
 Some splints have a built-in air cushion.
 Air pads are inflated to hold the injured area in place.

 - If the fingers or toes on the limb with the splint were not injured, wiggle them every now and then.
 This helps move the blood and fluids in the injured limb.